 What is a Party Wall?

-Semi-detached and terraced houses generally share at least one wall with a neighbour.
+Semi-detached and terraced houses generally share at least one wall with an adjoining owner(s).
 These shared walls are known as "Party Walls".

 Will having a Loft Conversion affect the Party Wall?

 Generally yes.
-In most cases the conversion of a Loft space into a useable room involves carrying out some work on that Party Wall, if there is one.
+In most cases the conversion of a loft space into a useable room involves carrying out some work on the Party Wall, if there is one.

 Who has ownership of the Party Wall?